drstearns/tutorials/src/http/index.md

 ```
 ischool.uw.edu has address 128.208.201.29
 ```

+The iSchool host name resolves to only one address, but other domain names might resolve to several possible addresses.
+For example, try `uw.edu` instead.
+It should return multiple IP addresses, any of which can be used by a web client.

 These commands talk to the DNS, but they also consult a hosts file on your local computer that contains well-known host names and their associated IP addresses.
 On Mac and Linux, this file is at `/etc/hosts`, and on Windows it's at `c:\Windows\System32\Drivers\etc\hosts`.
 To see the contents of this file use this command: